 - Axial cut for round insert cutter 25% iC

 - Tool path radius in the corner = DC

 - Reduce corner feed

-Drill a hole, and then change to a shoulder end mill or a long edge cutter.
+Drill a hole, then change to a shoulder end mill or a long edge cutter.
 A typical application area is found in aerospace framing – titanium machining.
+Application hints

 - High pressure coolant or compressed air with through tool coolant